SylverPaws/website/README.md

-# RidgeWeb2
-Basically RidgeWeb but for the 2nd domain.

-# ridgewayplus.xyz
+# ridgewayplus.codes
 It's a website.
-You should go to [the website](http://ridgewayplus.xyz)
+You should go to [the website](http://ridgewayplus.codes)
 ## Credits
 - [Erisa](https://github.com/Erisa/)
 - [Acto <3](https://github.com/cleverActon0126)